-To model the effect of a UPL on a 340B covered entity, the board would need access to 340B acquisition costs, dispensing fees, prescription drug volume and costs, as well as reimbursement data from insurers.
-The implementation of a UPL should not affect 340B acquisition costs for covered entities.
+discrete with much lower costs than even a UPL for a variety of programmatic reasons.75 The implementation of a UPL should not affect 340B acquisition costs for covered entities.
 However, a UPL would decrease total payments for drugs, thereby reducing the amount of 340B savings or revenue generated from any prescription for a drug with an applied UPL.
 340B acquisition costs, contract pharmacy dispensing fee information, and utilization (by NDC) could be provided by participating covered entities.
 However, 340B covered entities are generally reluctant to disclose this information, and there are confidentiality concerns associated with sharing their acquisition costs.
+As a consideration, a UPL analysis could consider the impact of a UPL reimbursement adjustment for some or all 340B entities.
+This approach recognizes the importance of margins to Oregon covered entities since there is no state funding for non-grantee programs; it would require an assessment of the cost to the 340B market, the impact of a budget adjustment, and must recognize that this option may not fulfill the desire to ensure that all Oregonians benefit from a UPL.